ExoSpaceLabs/hardrt/docs/CROSSCOMPILE.md

 c

 ```
-Alternatively, run a gdb script that prepares all required breakpoints and outputs. see example scripts under
+Alternatively, run a gdb script that prepares all required breakpoints and outputs.
+See example scripts under
 scripts/gdb/

 commands